Mark-A-Dean/Mark-A-Dean/portfolio/FileCatalog/pages/filedetails.file.getfileowner.md

 ## Example

-The following example shows an abbreviated version of the File Class and its `_owner` field.
-The class constructor method `File($p1)` stores the output of the `GetFileOwner` function (i.e., the file owner) in the `_owner` field, which then sets the Owner class property.
+The following example shows an abbreviated version of the [File Class](./filedetails.file.md) and its `_owner` field.
+The class constructor method `File($p1)` stores the output of the `GetFileOwner` function (i.e., the file owner) in the `_owner` field, which then sets the file system Owner class property.
 If the file owner does not match the pattern: _any alphanumeric character[colon]S_ then "No User Account Found" is returned as the value.

 PowerShell
 ***